Interprofessional Education Teaching Grant

 - Identify Faculty Team involved in the LA (include contact information).

 - Identify specific courses (if applicable) and semester/date in which the LA will take place.

 - Provide information of when and where the LA will take place (e.g. syllabi or announcement).

 - Describe the necessary resources or funding needed to accomplish the LA. (e.g. simulation time, manikin usage, equipment expenses etc.)

 - Provide a brief description of the student interaction and roles in the LA (e.g. case study or simulation narrative).

-LAs should be linked to 1 or more of the following IPE Collaborative Core Competencies:
+LAs should be matched or linked to 1 or more of the following IPE Collaborative Core Competencies:

 - Values/Ethics for Interprofessional Practice: Work with individuals of other professions to maintain a climate of mutual respect and shared values.